Condor Ferries

 The 'girlfriend getaway' market brings in over $200 million a year.

-91% of females who book trips with other females are travelling with friends
+91% of females who book trips with other females are traveling with friends

-8% of females who book trips with other females are travelling with relatives.
+8% of females who book trips with other females are traveling with relatives.

-The ‘girlfriend getaway’ market constitutes over $200 million a year and is evidently popular amongst women travellers.
-Women often like to take trips with a female friend if they are not travelling solo and is something that 24% of American women have done recently and 39% intend to do in the future.
+The 'girlfriend getaway' market constitutes over $200 million a year and is obviously popular among women travelers.
+Women often like to take trips with a female friend if they are not traveling solo and is something that 24% of American women have done recently and 39% intend to do in the future.

 FEMALE TRAVEL SPENDING STATISTICS